KXDY233/SSF/README.md

 ## Required Packages

-The following environment was tested.
+The following environment has been tested.
 ```
 pytorch == 1.9.0
 torch_geometric == 2.0.1